-SABC, also known as South African Broadcasting Corporation, is a State Owned company headquartered in South Africa.
-Founded in 1936, the organization employs approximately 2300 individuals, operates as a tier 1 media tech buyer, and reported $281.2M in revenue as of 2024.
-Functioning as the public broadcaster in South Africa, SABC provides 19 radio stations and six television broadcasts to the general public.
+SABC, also known as South African Broadcasting Corporation, a state-owned entity headquartered in South Africa, was founded in 1936.
+The company, which employs approximately 2300 individuals, reported $281.2M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+It specializes in broadcast television and radio, providing 19 radio stations and six television broadcasts to the general public.

 2024 Revenue